Naigell/Cartoonizer/README.md

-Cartoonizer using Opencv library for image processing Tkinter is used to quickly and easily create a GUI application
+Cartoonizer using Opencv library for image processing.
+Tkinter is the python library used to quickly and easily create a GUI application.